Gravitational Atoms from Topological Stars: Massive bound states of Topological Stars

-defines a characteristic-value problem for the frequencies, $\omega$, which in general will allow only a discrete set of solutions.
+defines a characteristic value problem for the frequencies, $\omega$, which in general will allow only a discrete set of solutions.
 Assuming $\omega$ satisfies such problem, the solutions fall into two classes:

 QNMs are solutions that propagate to infinity, oscillating and decaying at characteristic frequencies and damping times.
-These solutions have been intensively studied in the literature and compared to the QNMs of BHs (see e.g. \cite{Heidmann:2023ojf,Bianchi:2023sfs}).
+These solutions have been intensively studied in the literature and compared to the QNMs of BHs (see e.g.~\cite{Heidmann:2023ojf,Bianchi:2023sfs}).
 In this work, we focus on bound states that, unlike QNMs, are exponentially suppressed at infinity.

 In general, in BH spacetimes bound states decay fast in time, being absorbed by the hole.
-However, in the case of rotating BHs bound states can grow in time due to superradiance, a process known as superradiant instability \cite{Brito:2015oca}.
-At the threshold separating time-growing and time-decaying solutions lie the stationary states, which are bound to the hole and oscillate at a specific frequency (the superradiant frequency), but do not decay in time.
+However, in the case of rotating BHs bound states can grow in time due to superradiant instabilities~\cite{Brito:2015oca}.
+At the threshold separating time-growing and time-decaying solutions lie the stationary states, which are bound to the hole and oscillate at a specific frequency (the superradiant frequency), but do not decay in time~\cite{Hod:2012px,Herdeiro:2014goa}.
 This yields the notion of a gravitational atom, discussed in the introduction.

 In the case of TSs, bound states are not only unable to leak out at infinity, but also lack a dissipation mechanism at the star surface, due to the event horizon being replaced by a perfectly reflecting boundary.
 Indeed, in the next section we show that bound states in TS spacetimes are strictly normal modes, that is, they oscillate in time, but do not decay.
-These give rise to a genuine realization of a gravitational atom, superseding systems involving BHs in the sense that they are stable configurations--the only dissipation mechanism is through the emission of gravitational and electromagnetic waves.
-In addition, these states turn out to exhibit a rich structure that we discuss at length in Section \ref{Sec:NormalSpectrumTS}.
+These give rise to a genuine realization of a gravitational atom, superseding systems involving BHs in the sense that they are stable configurations -- the only dissipation mechanism is through the emission of gravitational and electromagnetic waves.
+In addition, these states turn out to exhibit a rich structure, that we discuss at length in Section~\ref{Sec:NormalSpectrumTS}.